Social Computing Lab

 Ongoing projects

 - Designing, building, and analyzing the use of personal moderation tools.
-Exploring antecedents of support for platform-enacted moderation versus personal moderation tools
+Exploring psychosocial factors that influence the adoption of these tools.

 People